* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 2. Add 2 to 3 tablespoons of water or stock to the skillet and heat until steaming.

-4. Cover the skillet with a well-fitting lid.
+3. Add your corned beef and cover the skillet with a well-fitting lid.

+Results: At first I only used a little bit of water in the experiment to see what happened.
 The corned beef dried out slightly and crisped around the edges.
 Personally, I didn’t like the crispy effect, but you might!
+Adding lots of water avoided the crisping and kept the meat moist.

 Reheating corned beef in the oven